Denethor: Fictional biography

-In Tolkien's Middle-earth, Denethor was the first son and third child of Ecthelion II, a Steward of Gondor.
-He married Finduilas, daughter of Prince Adrahil of Dol Amroth.
-She gave birth to two sons, Boromir and Faramir, but died when they were ten and five years old, respectively.
-Denethor never remarried, and became grimmer and more silent than before.
-He was a man of great will, foresight, and strength, but also overconfident.
-Gandalf described him as "proud and subtle, a man of far greater lineage and power [than Théoden of Rohan], though he is not called a king."
-Gandalf further commented:
+In Tolkien's Middle-earth, Denethor is the first son and third child of Ecthelion II, a Steward of Gondor.
+He marries Finduilas, daughter of Prince Adrahil of Dol Amroth.
+She gives birth to two sons, Boromir and Faramir, but dies when they are ten and five years old, respectively.
+Denethor never remarries, and becomes grimmer and more silent than before.
+He is a man of great will, foresight, and strength, but also overconfident.
+Gandalf describes him as "proud and subtle, a man of far greater lineage and power [than Théoden of Rohan], though he is not called a king."
+Gandalf further comments: